The Puppy Patch Rat Terriers

 Getting a puppy from Jayden

 Jayden has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 After buyers complete the application and screening process, Jayden partners with them to find the best puppy match.